casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 If you are unsure how to interact with Casper Contracts please refer to the following tutorial: [Writing a Basic Smart Contract in Rust](../../../developers/writing-onchain-code/simple-contract.md).

-We will clone the token repository and prepare the token contract for the deployment.
+We will clone the token repository and prepare the token contract for sending in a Deploy.

 1. Clone the Fungible Token contract from the repository.